devdacian/capture-the-ether-solutions/README.md

 # capture-the-ether-solutions
-Solutions to <a href="https://capturetheether.com/challenges/">Capture The Ether</a> smart-contract programming challenges.
+Solutions to <a href="https://capturetheether.com/challenges/">Capture The Ether</a> smart-contract hacking challenges.

 Using <a href="https://book.getfoundry.sh/">Foundry</a>, includes automated unit tests verifying the attacks work.